|

 A

-third member of the Powerhouse Club to be selected for
+the Powerhouse Club to be selected for the

 In those days the numbers started at 15 for the tight

-although the head shot is not clear those that have
+shot is not clear those that have played

 .